 What are the buyers options?

 Buyers have a few options here.
 As banks have been bombarded with mortgage requests over the past year, appraisers have also been hard at work trying to keep up.
 Often times, the banks end up with an appraiser who isn’t familiar with the local market.

 This means that the appraisal may not be using the best comparables.

 - You can ask the lender to get a second opinion (another appraisal).
 After all, it’s tough to just make a decision on one persons opinion.
 The banks may agree to do this, they may also pass the cost onto you, the buyer.

 - You can appeal the current appraisers value.
 This would require input from a Realtor who has access to the same comparables

-- You can simply pay the value difference that the lender tells you that is required (in this case, $100,000).
+- You can simply pay the value difference that the lender tells you they require (in this case, $100,000)